Beth Kais, M.Ed, CSCS, DNS-ET, PRI-PRT

 • My Account

-For Performance, Fitness and Recovery
+Personal Programming For Performance, Fitness and Recovery

-Strength Though balance
+Strength Through balance

 Start With Your Foundation